sgoeschl/presentations/testbusters/evil-performance-testing/README.md

 ## Abstract

 The infamous “Pointy Haired Boss” is promoting his new flagship product - GRUNTMASTER 7000.
-Let's follow the journey of a prospective customer struggling with performance test reports, percentile charts, coordinated omission and workload models.
+Let's follow the fictional journey of a prospective customer struggling with performance test reports, percentile charts, coordinated omission and workload models.

 ## The Speaker